EvgeniiMaslov/python-playground/profile/notes.md

 ### Handling Multiple Outputs

-In some cases the outputs are multimodal, and their combinations cannot be eectively enumerated.
+In some cases the outputs are multimodal, and their combinations cannot be effectively enumerated.
 Consider the following example: you want to build a model that detects an object on an image and returns its coordinates.
 In addition, the model has to return a tag describing the object, such as “person,” “cat,” or “hamster.”
 Your training examples will a feature vector that represents an image.
 The label will be represented as a vector of coordinates of the object and another vector with a one-hot encoded tag.
 To handle a situation like that, you can create one subnetwork that would work as an encoder.
 It will read the input image using, for example, one or several convolution layers.
 The encoder’s last layer would be the embedding of the image.
 Then you add two other subnetworks on top of the embedding layer: one that takes the embedding vector as input and predicts the coordinates of an object.
 This first subnetwork can have a ReLU as the last layer, which is a good choice for predicting positive real numbers, such as coordinates; this subnetwork could use the mean squared error cost C1.
 The second subnetwork will take the same embedding vector as input and predict the probabilities for each label.
 This second subnetwork can have a softmax as the last layer, which is appropriate for the probabilistic output, and use the averaged negative log-likelihood cost C2 (also called cross-entropy cost).

 ### Transfer Learning